justintv/Twitch-API/Migrating-from-the-old-api.md

+## Is this page for me?

+If you love video games, and you like building sites then it is very likely the answer is yes!
+This is even more true if you had invested the time to use the Justin.tv API.
+The aim of this page is to describe why we've built out a new API and what analogues exist between the two of them.

 ## Why?

 Because it is a good idea!
 The old API was built to satisfy a different set of requirements than those that we have now on Twitch.
 On top of that some bad decisions were made, so instead of trying to work out a migration plan we thought it better to build it from the ground up with all of the learning we gained from the last pass.
 The list of key improvements: